m68k-fr/symfony-docker/README.md

-# General purpose Symfony project using Docker
+# A Docker Environment for Symfony on Windows

-A general purpose Symfony project using Docker.
+A general purpose Symfony project using Docker on Windows.
 The project is configured for a development environment, please do not use this in production environment.

 ## Technology included